tomciv9000/tomciv9000.github.io/_posts/2019-04-17-taking_the_scenic_route.markdown

 ![](https://media.giphy.com/media/l2JefKf4dbJi1YCIg/giphy.gif)

 But the thing about acting is the income isn't always consistent.
-I found myself always having to take other kinds of work to supplement acting income.
-I taught sculpture and comic book art, worked at an ice factory, temped as a security guard, and finally settled on bartending as a steady gig.
+I found myself always having to take other kinds of work to supplement acting.
+I taught sculpture and comic book art, worked at an ice factory, temped as a security guard, and finally settled on bartending as my regular gig.
 Bartending allowed me the flexibility to audition and take work as it came.
-Every now and then I would think designing web sites but was too intimidated about how much time had past since I had done it.
-So I kept bartending.

 But bartending is not easy.
 The physical nature of the job is intense and the hospitality industry as a whole can by trying, but for me, one of the most difficult parts of bartending is that I'm not really that interested in it.
 It's just...a job.
 I decided this year that my brain deserves better.